-On-road Test.
+On-Road Test.
 You will be tested on your skill to safely drive your vehicle in a variety of traffic situations.
 The situations may include left and right turns, intersections, railway crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
 The examiner will tell you where to drive.
 Section 13 of this manual explains more about this test.

-1.2 Other CDL Rules There are other federal and state rules which affect drivers operating CMVs in all states.
+1.2 Other CDL Rules

+There are other federal and state rules which affect drivers operating CMVs in all states.

 - You cannot have more than one license.
 If you break this rule, a court may fine you up to \$5,000 or put you in jail.
-Keep your home state license and return any others. - You must notify your employer within 30 days of conviction for any traffic violations (expect parking).
-This is true no matter what type of vehicle you were driving. - You must notify your motor vehicle licensing agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
+Keep your home state license and return any others. - You must notify your employer within 30 days of conviction for any traffic violations (except parking).
+This is true no matter what type of vehicles you were driving. - You must notify your motor vehicle licensing agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
 This is true no matter what type of vehicle you were driving. - You must notify your employer if your license is suspended, revoked, or canceled, or if you are disqualified from driving. - You must give your employer information on all driving jobs you have held for the past 10 years.
 You must do this when you apply for a commercial driving job. - No one can drive a commercial motor vehicle without a CDL.
-A court may fine you up to \$5,000 or put you in jail for breaking this rule.
+A court may fine you up \$5,000 or put you in jail for breaking this rule.

-- Your employer may not let you drive a commercial motor vehicle if you have more than one license or if your CDL is suspended or revoked.
-A court may fine the employer up to \$5,000 or put him/her in jail for breaking this rule. - All states are connected to one computerized system to share information about CDL drivers.
-The states will check on drivers' accident records and be sure that drivers don't get more than one CDL. - You will lose your CDL for at least one year for a first offense: If you drive a CMV under the influence of alcohol or a controlled substance (for example, illegal drugs). - If you leave the scene of an accident involving a CMV you were driving. - If you use a CMV to commit a felony.
+suspended or revoked.
+A court may fine the employer up to \$5,000 or put him/her in jail for breaking this rule.

+- All states are connected to one computerized system to share information about CDL drivers.
+The states will check on drivers' accident records and be sure that drivers don't get more than one CDL. - You will lose your CDL for at least one year for a first offense: - If you drive a CMV under the influence of alcohol or a controlled substance (for example, illegal drugs). - If you leave the scene of an accident involving a CMV you were driving. - If you use a CMV to commit a felony.

-If the offense occurs while you are operating a CMV that is placarded for hazardous materials, you will lose your CDL for at least three years.
+If the offense occurs while you are operating a CMV that is placarded for hazardous materials, you will lose your CDL for at least 3 years.
 You will lose your CDL for life for a second offense.
 You will also lose your CDL for life if you use a CMV to commit a felony involving controlled substances.

-- You will lose your CDL: - For at least 60 days if you have committed two serious traffic violations within a three-year period involving a CMV. - For at least 120 days for three serious traffic violations within a three-year period.
+- You will lose your CDL: - For at least 60 days if you have committed 2 serious traffic violations within a 3-year period involving a CMV. - For at least 120 days for 3 serious traffic violations within a 3-year period.